-in production from the Farm units i.e. milk production and pigs.
-The reduction in production in turn was through provision of required inputs.
+The decline in revenue was mainly due to the decline in production from the Farm units i.e. milk production and pigs.
+The reduction in production in turn was caused by the lack of funds to support production through provision of required inputs.
 The lack of operational funds restricts the Farm from operating optimally.

-\ Farm revenue sources contributions for the year 2019/2020
+Farm revenue sources contributions for the year 2019/2020